TanStack/router/docs/guide/route-loaders.md

 ## Why should I use route loaders?
 Why are they cool?!

-Routes requiring data are nothing new, but the way React Location orchestrates these requirements is where the magic happens.
+Routes requiring data are nothing new, but the way TanStack Router orchestrates these requirements is where the magic happens.
 In a traditional React application, usually, the route is rendered immediately, and the data is fetched asynchronously either via a custom hook or a suspense boundary that is hit.
 This is a great way to get data from a server, but it also means that the route is rendered before the data is available.
 It introduces the need for a lot of boilerplate code to handle the asynchronous data fetching and even worse, **spinners** everywhere.
 This is usually a sub-optimal user experience, and with route loaders, **it's one that we can avoid!**

 Route loaders are called when: